ACDrafahl/CasualConvoAI/docs/RESEARCH.md

 Looking at online demos, I'm immediately impressed with VOSK's precision and speed.
 It's way better than I hoped.
 It seems like CMU Sphinx made this one too, and it's more updated than PocketSphinx.
 I think I'm going with VOSK.

 After some difficulty with the setup, I found something that works.
 It actually works decently well, which is really exciting.
 After overriding the overflow exception and changing to a smaller model, I'm able to get pretty consistent results.

+## 12.29.2023: Implementing GPT4All
+Slight update on the behavioral customization: GPT4All seems to have a built-in template system that will make this way easier, which is incredible.
+Essentially it uses a form of prompt engineering that tacks a desired behavior on to the end of every response, i.e., "hi, who are you?
+[Respond like a pirate]."
+That behavior will be hidden, so to the user, it simply seems that the behavior has been permanently altered.